-Example 1: A business who manufactured and sold about 400 electric stoves with parts that were different from those at the time of certification was sentenced to six months in prison and two years of probation by the Court for violating Article 26(1)1-2 of the Framework Act on Product Safety.
+Example 1: On March 28, 2019, a business who manufactured and sold about 400 electric stoves with parts that were different from those at the time of certification was sentenced to six months in prison and two years of probation by the Bucheon Branch of the Incheon District Court for violating Article 26(1)1-2 of the Framework Act on Product Safety.

 Example 2: The representative director of a company engaged in import and sale of food was found guilty of importing and selling specific food items without reporting them to the authorities and falsely indicating the expiration date.
-The Court sentenced him to six months in prison with a two-year probation.
+On July 14, 2020, the Seongnam Branch of the Suwon District Court sentenced him to six months in prison with a two-year probation.